The Science Of Olive Leaf Extract

 Based on several published research papers on Olive Leaf Extract, here is a list of summarised benefits:

-• Blood Sugar Support - May help maintain of normal blood glucose balance in healthy individuals – published in the peer-reviewed journal PLosOne conducted by The Liggins Research at the University of Auckland.
+- Blood Sugar Support: Helps support healthy blood sugar – published in the peer-reviewed journal PLosOne conducted by The Liggins Research at the University of Auckland.

-• High Antioxidants Support – Olive leaf has demonstrated high antioxidant and free radical scavenging properties published in the Journal of Alternative and Complementary Medicine.
+- High Antioxidant Support: Olive leaf has demonstrated high antioxidant and free radical scavenging properties published in the Journal of Alternative and Complementary Medicine.

 Research published in the European Journal of Nutrition (1) indicates that olive leaf extract* may help to support cardiovascular health.